To keep up with the latest news, make sure you follow us on Facebook!

 We are looking for more committee members and coaches – let us know if you can help!
 The club is specifically looking for a throws coach if anyone is interested.

-Level 1 and Level 2 Officials courses are also available online for free.
+Level 1 and Level 2 Officials courses are available online for free – refer to details on Athletics NT website.